phimisci/verifybibtex-os/README.md

 # VerifyBibTex (1.0.0)

 # Introduction
 VerifyBibTex is a simple Python application that checks your BibTeX file for potential errors.
-It outputs the results in the command line and writes them to a file called `verifybibtex-report.txt`.
+It outputs the results in the command line and writes them to a file called `verifybibtex-report.md`.
 The checks are particularly focusing on information necessary for valid citations in the APA style.
 For an overview of the checks, see the Features section below.
+The application heavily relies on the `bibtexparser` package ([Link](https://bibtexparser.readthedocs.io/en/main/index.html)).

 # Installation
 ## Docker local build